 Promotional Products and Corporate Branding

-Businesses frequently market their brands using embroidered promotional products, such as hats, bags, and jackets.
+Businesses frequently market their brands using embroidered promotional products like hats, bags, and jackets.
 Digitizing ensures company logos and designs are consistently reproduced across products, providing a professional appearance.
 Digitizers often focus on maintaining design clarity and durability when producing promotional materials.

 Personalized Gifts and Crafts